Tirri26/tirri26/README.md

 ## Hi, I'm Krzysztof 👋

-Here are some ideas to get you started:
+Here are some information of me:

 - 🌱 I’m currently learning Java
 - 📝 An owner polish server Minecraft - itowermc.pl